sql-formatter-org/sql-formatter/README.md

 The SQL Formatter source code is written in ES2015 but we precompile both CommonJS and UMD builds to ES5 so they work in any modern browser.

 If you don't use a module bundler then you can drop a file from `/dist` directory as a `<script>` tag on the page.
-The UMD builds make SQL Formatter available as a `window.sqlFormatter` global variable.
+This makes SQL Formatter available as a `window.SqlFormatter` global variable.

 ## Example usage